Feds: Child exploitation focus of Pennsylvania church probe

 "It's a courageous move, whenever prosecutors take on something that there's no precedent for, that is uncertain.
 You're investing resources with potentially no return.
 But it needs to be done," said David Hickton, the former U.S. attorney in Pittsburgh who looked at the Altoona-Johnstown Diocese in 2016.

-All but one of the state's eight dioceses confirmed Thursday that they have received the federal subpoenas, and largely sounded willing to comply.
+All but one of the state's eight dioceses confirmed Thursday that they have received the federal subpoenas sent last week, and largely sounded willing to comply.

 McSwain, among other things, wants to know if any priests took children across state lines for sex; viewed child pornography; reassigned predators; or used church funds or assets to cover up sexual misconduct.
 He has demanded the church turn over files from any "Secret Archives," along with financial, personnel and treatment records.
 And he expects to take testimony from church leaders.